Deploy FalkorDB on Railway

 - Railway will automatically provision and deploy your FalkorDB instance

-- Once deployment completes, you’ll receive connection details
+- Once deployment completes, open the service Variables tab to review the generated connection details

 Accessing Your Instance